ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Use updated micro-CDR with memory leak fix (#7838)
-message: Use updated micro-CDR with memory leak fix (#7838)

 * Fixed memory leak (indicated by cppcheck) upstream
 ### Antipattern Category